jimthomasedu/jimthomasedu.github.io/_pages/publications.md

 Summary: This paper describes the phenomenological differences between low Rossby number and O(1) Rossby number flows in stirring and dispering passive tracers.
 O(1) Rossby number submesoscale flows leads to more than an order of magnitude increase in downscale tracer flux along with a much steeper tracer variance spectrum, when compared to small Rossby number mesoscale flows.

-**[16] J. Thomas, R. S. Rajpoot, and P. Gupta 2024: The turbulent cascade of inertia-gravity waves in rotating shallow water (to appear in the J. Fluid Mech).**
+**[16] J. Thomas, R. S. Rajpoot, and P. Gupta 2024: The turbulent cascade of inertia-gravity waves in rotating shallow water J. Fluid Mech.
+1000, A30.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/TRG24.pdf)

+Summary: Three-dimensional homogeneous isotropic turbulence (HIT) has several well known features such as locality of energy transfers across scales, intermittency, and finite time delay between large-scale and small-scale fluctuations.
+This paper shows that the turbulent cascade of inertia-gravity waves shares several such intriguing features of HIT, departing from popular asymptotic theories on turbulent wave transfers.

+**[16] K. Gowthaman and J. Thomas 2024: S‐2DV: A new reduced model generating submesoscale‐like flows  Journal of Advances in Modeling Earth Systems, 16, e2024MS004438.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/GT24.pdf)

+Summary: Oceanic mesoscale flows are characterized by asymptotically small Rossby numbers and this has led to the usage of the quasi-geostrophic (QG)  equation, a reduced single-equation model, for generating mesoscale flow dynamics.
+Oceanic submesoscales approach O(1) Rossby numbers and are often rich with unbalanced flow components, inhibiting the usage of reduced models like QG.
+This paper develops a new reduced model, S-2DV, capable of generating submesoscale flows that share several features of realistic submesoscale flows and compare well with complex ocean model-generated flows.